samiam2013/GoMVClean/README.md

 The goal is to have a singleton-pattern binary-compiled MVC framework that makes sense when it's finished.

-GPL 3.0 means you can't make this code into a private piece of hardware and use it for profit, except where required by law and an exception for medical equipment (I don't know, I haven't read the entire thing)

-You're welcome to play with this code, but it is broken, and not yet finished.
+You're welcome to play with this code, but it is not yet finished.

-It documents itself, because it's static HTML and all you need is `go build` in the main directory and
+It documents itself, because it's static HTML and all you need is `go build` in the main directory and then run the binary, whatever it's named on windows or linux, I code on windows and host on linux so it has to run on both anyway.

 I have a small business I'm building this for and the example code is up at it's
 domain: https://www.dronetriage.com